NRF expects lower retail sales in 2013

 January 28, 2013

-Given the fact that retail sales and consumer spending represent roughly two-thirds of total economic activity in the United States, it is fairly east to surmise that the current numbers are not where they need to be to lift economic growth from the uneven economic pendulum which has been shifting up and down for a number of years now.
+Given the fact that retail sales and consumer spending represent roughly two-thirds of total economic activity in the United States, it is fairly easy to surmise that the current numbers are not where they need to be to lift economic growth from the uneven economic pendulum which has been shifting up and down for a number of years now.

 That was made clear with today’s announcement by the National Retail Federation (NRF) in making its 2013 economic forecast.